mautic/user-documentation/docs/channels/emails.rst

 Segment Emails are marketing Emails by default.
 On creation the marketer assigns Segments to the Email.
 This determines which Contacts receive the communication.
 Note that each Contact can only receive the Email once - it's like a mailing list.

-Mautic initiates the sending of these emails with a :doc:`<cron job>setup/cron_jobs`.
-See [Send Scheduled Broadcasts (e.g. segment emails)][cron-send-broadcast] for more details on this.
+Mautic initiates the sending of these emails with a :doc:`/set_up/cron_jobs` - see section on Send Scheduled Broadcasts (e.g. segment emails) for more details on this.

 Email formats
 *************